Addiction Guide for Colleagues and Employers

 - Delegating their work to someone else if they are falling behind.

 - Making excuses for them or accepting obviously fabricated excuses.

 Boundaries are specific limits you put in place to let others know what is and is not acceptable behavior.
-If the employee is your subordinate, clearly explain to them the consequences for coming in late, performing poorly (define what poor performance looks like for the position), engaging in dangerous behavior, behaving inappropriately or aggressively toward other staff, etc. Follow through on the outlined consequences as needed.
+If the employee struggling with addiction is your subordinate, clearly explain to them the consequences for coming in late, performing poorly (define what poor performance looks like for the position), engaging in dangerous behavior, behaving inappropriately or aggressively toward other staff, etc. Follow through on the outlined consequences as needed.

 As a peer or coworker of someone you suspect to be abusing substances, the way forward can be really unclear.
 You might struggle between not wanting to cause your coworker professional harm and wanting to help the situation.

 If your coworker’s drug or alcohol use is putting others in danger at work, it is especially important to take some action.
 The Washington State Department of Health offers the following tips:1

 - Review the company’s policies about substance use.